-Friday brunch, as we learnt, is as sacred as Sunday lunch in Christian countries.
+Friday brunch, as we learned, is as sacred as Sunday lunch in Christian countries.
 So much that restaurant websites stipulate that bookings are mandatory for Friday brunch.
 I suppose you could always wing it, at your own peril though.
 We went with playing it safe and made reservations.

-The cold menu had a seafood ceviche, tuna tataki and a chipotle salad.
-The hots starters had cachapas – which was a corn pancake with sour cream, halloumi and mozzarella cheese; beef filet skewers; crispy prawn with habanero chilli, coriander and peanuts, and seafood a mélange of scallops, prawns and calamari called concha a lo macho.
+The cold menu had a seafood ceviche, tuna tataki, and a chipotle salad.
+The hots starters had cachapas – which was a corn pancake with sour cream, halloumi, and mozzarella cheese; beef filet skewers; crispy prawn with habanero chilli, coriander and peanuts, and seafood a mélange of scallops, prawns and calamari called concha a lo macho.
 The starter plates keep coming until you give the signal that you are ready to move on to the main course.

-The main consisted of meat, meat and more meat.
-The Rodizio was servings of different cuts of beef, lamb chops, chicken, turkey and prawns.
-Side dishes of sweet potato fries, vegetables and more salad.
+The main consisted of meat, meat, and more meat.
+The Rodizio was servings of different cuts of beef, lamb chops, chicken, turkey, and prawns.
+Side dishes of sweet potato fries, vegetables, and more salad.
 By the time we got to the dessert menu, which was quite brief – just what we needed after the lunch – we were ready to call it a day.
 It still did not stop us from trying the Toro Toro Tres Leches – delightful sponge cake soaked in condensed milk, I think – the details of this weren’t too clear, but it tasted great.
-Their cortadito – chocolate coffee mousse, hazelnut and salted caramel cake was equally delightful.
+Their cortadito – chocolate coffee mousse, hazelnut, and salted caramel cake was equally delightful.
 A fruit platter finished off our very long Toro Toro brunch experience.

 A few nights earlier we had been there for drinks and what was meant to have been a quick dinner, turned out to be quite a long affair as the waiters plied us with food then sent us to Cachaça Bar upstairs, where they have a DJ three nights a week.
 The mixologist came to our table to mix the drinks as we watched.
 A process to witness as our mojitos and caipirinhas kept flowing and flowing.
 Whilst dinner offered food from the à la carte menu, brunch was a gourmand food fest that kept coming and coming.